ibm-cloud-docs/monitoring/api/mon-curl.md

 {:note: .note}

-# Using cURL to make Sysdig REST API calls
+# Using cURL
 {: #mon-curl}

-You can use cURL, a command line tool, from a terminal to make API calls to the {{site.data.keyword.mon_full_notm}} service by using URL syntax.
+You can use cURL, a command line tool, from a terminal to manage the {{site.data.keyword.mon_full_notm}} service by using URL syntax.
 {:shortdesc}